Interactive Reaction Path Diagrams for CH₄ plasma chemistry.#

 # Set the residence time for the reactor network.

-# Create a batch reactor object and set solver tolerances
+# Create an ideal gas constant pressure reactor and set solver tolerances.

 reactor_network = ct.ReactorNet([reactor])